alasca-association/tarook/docs/src/usage/cluster-configuration.md

 ### Wireguard Configuration

-You **MUST** add yourself to the wireguard peers.
-You can do so either in the following section of the config file or by using and configuring a wireguard users git repository.
-E.g. you may stumble across the term `wg_user`.
+You **MUST** add yourself to the [wireguard](./../vpn/wireguard.md) peers.

-That is a git submodule which refers to an internal C&H repository which holds the WireGuard public keys of all Cloud&heat members which should have access to clusters by default.
+You can do so either in the following section of the config file or by using and configuring a git submodule.

-More details about the wireguard setup can be found [here](./../vpn/wireguard.md).
+This submodule would then refer to another repository, holding the wireguard public keys of everybody that should have access to the cluster by default.
+This is the recommended approach for companies and organizations.

 <details>
 <summary>config.toml: Wireguard Configuration</summary>